Honey extraction: Centrifugal extraction

 This is widely used, especially by commercial beekeepers.
 Most centrifugal extractors are not suitable for natural combs.
 This form of extraction is therefore closely associated with vertical hives, which since the mid 1800s have been the most common variety of hive, and are normally furnished with frames including artificial support.
 Significant labour is required to disassemble the hives and process the honey, then clear up the mess, so it is usual to extract honey from each hive only once a year.

 The first step in the extraction process is to break or remove all of the cappings.
-This may be accomplished using an automated uncapper machine or with a manually-operated uncapping knife.
+This may be accomplished using an automated uncapper machine or with a manually operated uncapping knife.
 Usually, these tools are used together, along with a pronged cappings fork.
 To facilitate cutting off these wax cappings, the knife is often heated.
 The removed bits of wax, called cappings, are rich in honey which can be slowly drained off with the help of some heating.
 This 'cappings wax' is very valuable and often used to make candles or other products.
 Automated uncapping machines normally work by abrading the surface of the wax with moving chains or bristles or hot knives.
 This, while messy, makes the process easier than doing this task manually.

 Some beekeepers will also harvest (before uncapping the honey) the propolis, a resinous material bees gather to glue the frames together; propolis is used for its supposed medicinal properties.

 Once uncapped, the frames are then placed in a honey extractor, which spins them so that most of the honey is removed by centrifugal force.
 Care must be taken to ensure that all frames are loaded correctly, as the comb is angled slightly upwards to prevent the honey flowing out; if loaded incorrectly, this can also prevent the honey flowing out during extraction.
 Once extracted, the resulting honey will contain bits of wax and must be passed through a screen so that clean liquid honey results.

-Any honey that can't be harvested, which includes crystallized honey left on the frames after extraction, or honey that is not capped over, and therefore unripened, is usually placed back into the colonies for the bees to clean up.
+Any honey that cannot be harvested, which includes crystallized honey left on the frames after extraction, or honey that is not capped over, and therefore unripened, is usually placed back into the colonies for the bees to clean up.
 Some beekeepers place wet frames outside so that it will be reclaimed by the bees.
 This must be done early in the morning or late in the evening as the bees will aggressively harvest such a rich source.
 Care must be taken so that this is done at a time when food is not scarce, or else bees from differing colonies will fight over the honey.
 In addition, this can spread disease from contaminated frames and can be a potential problem; this technique is not advised.